-HatchardsNo bibliophile's trip to London is complete without visiting Hatchards on Piccadilly, London's oldest bookshop.
+HatchardsNo bibliophile's trip to London is complete without visiting Hatchards on Piccadilly, the oldest bookshop in the UK.
 Established in 1797 on the same premises it occupies today, Hatchards stocks a large range of fiction and non-fiction publications, as well as signed and special editions.
 There's also a dedicated section on religious books.

-Clear your conscience with a trip to the Oxfam Bookshop.
-As Europe's biggest high street retailer of second-hand books, not only does it stock a wider selection of books than most shops, but it also helps you do your bit for charity.
-Browse through modern fiction and leisure interest as well as specialist literature.
+Browse and buy books for a good cause at the Oxfam Bookshop.
+As Europe's biggest high street retailer of second-hand books, Oxfam stocks a wider selection of books than most shops, and it helps a worthy charity.
+Browse through modern fiction, specialist literature and leisure interests at various locations around London.

-Edward Stanford established Stanford's in 1853.
-The flagship Covent Garden store is still a must-visit for lovers of travel books; it stocks the world's largest selection of maps and travel books under one roof.
-Famous customers include Scott of the Antarctic, Florence Nightingale and Ranulph Fiennes: you'll be in good company shopping here!
+Stanfords flagship Covent Garden store is still a must-visit for lovers of travel books and has been since it opened in 1853.
+The shop stocks the world's largest selection of maps and travel books under one roof.
+Famous customers include Captain Scott, Florence Nightingale and Sir Ranulph Fiennes: you'll be in good company shopping here!